cliffhall/in-app-pro-shop/docs/README.md

 swords.
 But for the players, frankly, it sucks.

-With Ethereum, those assets could live on the public blockchain, and actually be *owned* by the users, who could sell or trade them like C ryptoKitties or any other NFT.
+With Ethereum, those assets could live on the public blockchain, and actually be *owned* by the users, who could sell or trade them like CryptoKitties or any other NFT.
 When a player tires of a game after a year or two, she could sell all her assets to other players to recoup her investment.